 - Scratch folder

-The scratch folder is the location of a folder you can use to write file-based data, such as shapefiles, text files, and layer files.
-It is a read-only environment managed by ArcGIS.
+The Scratch Folder environment setting is the location of a folder you can use to write file-based data, such as shapefiles, text files, and layer files.

-Tools that honor the Scratch Workspace environment setting use the specified location as the default workspace for output datasets.
-The Scratch Workspace is intended for output data you do not wish to maintain.
+Tools that honor the Scratch Workspace environment use the specified location as the default workspace for output datasets.
+The Scratch Workspace is intended for output data you do not want to maintain.

 In addition to the above workspaces, you can also write model outputs to memory.
 Data written to memory is temporary and automatically cleared when the application closes.

 You can use preconditions to explicitly control the order of operations in a model.
 For example, a process can be made to run after another process by making the output of the first process a precondition to the second process.
-Any variable can be made a precondition to tool execution, and any tool can have more than one precondition.
+Any variable can be made a precondition to the running of the tool, and any tool can have more than one precondition.

 The output of a process can be used as the input to a previous process.
 This is known as feedback, since you feed the output back to the input.